Rand Stats

 SparrowCI

-This repository has the a Raku package for generation of JavaScript's D3 code for making plots and charts.
+This repository has the Raku package for generation of JavaScript's D3 code for making plots and charts.

 For illustrative examples see the Jupyter notebook "Tests-for-JavaScript-D3".